 - The motor vehicle is a new, unused motor vehicle from a franchised automobile dealership where the insurer is provided with either: a copy of the bill of sale which contains a full description of the motor vehicle, including all options and accessories; or a copy of the RMV Form 1 provided by the Registry of Motor Vehicles, which establishes the transfer of ownership from the dealer to the customer and a copy of the window sticker or the dealer invoice showing the itemized options and equipment in addition to the total retail price of the vehicle. - 2.
-The applicant has been insured for three years or longer, without interruption, under a motor vehicle liability policy or policies which include(s) physical damage coverage, issued by the insurer to which the application is submitted; or any applicant involuntarily transferred to another insurer due to the applicant's original insurer's withdrawal from the Commonwealth if the applicant otherwise gualifies under this regulation. - 3.
-An inspection is waived by the insurer. - 4.
-Any private passenger motor vehicle not owned by the applicant, which is used by the applicant, with the permission of the owner, as a temporary substitute due to breakdown, repair, servicing, loss or destruction of the applicant's own motor vehicle. - 5.
-A motor vehicle which is leased less than six months, provided the insurer receives the lease or rental agreement containing a description of the leased motor vehicle, including its condition. - 6.
-When requiring an inspection would cause a serious hardship to the insurer or the applicant and such hardship is documented in the applicant's policy record. - 7.
-When the insurer has no inspection facility or authorized representative either in the city or town in which the motor vehicle is principally garaged or within five miles of said city or town.
+The inspection is waived by the insurer. - 3.
+Any private passenger motor vehicle not owned by the applicant, which is used by the applicant, with the permission of the owner, is a temporary substitute due to breakdown, repair, servicing, loss or destruction of the applicant's own motor vehicle. - 4.
+The motor vehicle is leased less than six months, provided the insurer receives the lease or rental agreement containing a description of the leased motor vehicle, including its condition. - 5.
+The inspection would cause a serious hardship to the insurer or the applicant . - 6.
+The insurer has no inspection facility or authorized representative either in the city or town in which the motor vehicle is principally garaged or within five miles of said city or town.